+NASA Exoplanet Program Analysis Group Science Assessment Group 15

+Exploring Other Worlds: Science Questions for Future Direct Imaging Missions

+DRAFT - NOTFINAL DOCUMENT

+Daniel Apai and the SAG15 Team 2017

+Contents

 1 The SAG15 Team and Contributors

-2 Exe cutive Summary 7
+2 Exe ecutive Summary 7

-3 Intr $\mathbf{roduct}$ ion 10
+3 Intr roduction 10

 4 Ove erview of Science Questions 10

-5 Exc planet tary System Characterization 12
+5 Exc oplanetary System Characterization 12

-5.1 classe What is the diversity of planetary architectures?
-Are there typical s/types of planetary architectures?
-How common are Solar System-like tary architectures?
-12
+5.1 A1.
+What is the diversity of planetary architectures?
+Are there typical classes/types of planetary architectures?
+How common are Solar System-like planetary architectures? е

-5.1.1 Complementary Non-Imaging Data 14
+5.1.1 Complementary Non-Imaging Data .
+14

-5.1.2 Observational Considerations 18
+5.1.2 Observational Considerations .
+18

-zodiacal disks in exoplanetary systems and what can What are the distributions and properties of planetesimal belts and exocal disks in exoplanetary systems and what can these tell about the tion and dynamical evolution of the planetary systems?
-21
+5.2 A2.
+What are the distributions and properties of planetesimal belts and zodiacal disks in exoplanetary systems and what can these tell about formation and dynamical evolution of the planetary systems? е

-5.2.1 Current Knowledge 22
+5.2.1 Current Knowledge

-5.2.2 Sub-questions 23
+5.2.2 Sub-questions .
+23

-5.2.3 Complementary Data 25
+5.2.3 Complementary Data .
+25

-6 Exc planet Characterization 26
+6 Exc oplanet Characterization 27

-Iow do rotational periods and obliquity vary with orbital elements and mass/type?
-26
+6.1 B1.
+How do rotational periods and obliquity vary with orbital elements and planet mass/type?

-6.1.1 State of the Art to Measure Rotational Periods 26
+6.1.1 State of the Art to Measure Rotational Periods .
+27

-6.1.2 Science Cases 28
+6.1.9 Science Cases 20

-6.1.3 The Science Value of Independently Measured Planet Masses and Radii 32 6.2 Thich rocky planets have liquid water on their surfaces?
+6.1.3 The Science Value of Independently Measured Planet Masses and Radii 33

+6.2 Thich rocky planets have liquid water on their surfaces?
 Which planets ontinents and oceans?
-39 6.2.1 Detecting Oceans 39 6.2.2 Liquid Water Clouds 41 6.3 That are the origins and composition of condensate clouds and hazes in s giants and how do these vary with system parameters?
-43 6.4 mantle How do photochemistry, transport chemistry, surface chemistry, and e outgassing effect the composition and chemical processes in terrestrial atmospheres (both habitable and non-habitable)?
-52 6.4.1 Science Value of Independently Measured Planet Masses and Radii .
-56 7 Exoplanetary Processes 7.1 That processes/properties set the modes of atmospheric circulation and ransport in exoplanets and how do these vary with system parameters?
-58 7.2 What are the key evolutionary pathways for rocky planets and what rder processes dominate these?
-64 7.2.1 Science Value of Independently Measured Planet Masses and Radii .
-65 7.3 What types/which planets have active geological activity, interior pro- and/or continent-forming/resurfacing processes?
-66 7.3.1 Geological Activity and Plate Tectonics on Extrasolar Rocky Planets 68 7.3.2 Observational Methods 69 7.3.3 Complementary Datasets 71 7.3.4 Science Value of Independently Measured Planet Masses and Radii: Very High 71 A SAC G15 Cl narter 73 $\mathbf{B}$ Met thods of of Collecting and Organizing Input 7 5
+40

+6.2.1 Detecting Oceans 40

+6.2.2 Liquid Water Clouds 42

+6.3 That are the origins and composition of condensate clouds and hazes in s giants and how do these vary with system parameters?
+44

+6.4 mantle How do photochemistry, transport chemistry, surface chemistry, and e outgassing effect the composition and chemical processes in terrestrial atmospheres (both habitable and non-habitable)?
+53

+6.4.1 Science Value of Independently Measured Planet Masses and Radii .
+57

+7 Exo planet ary Processes 60

+7.1 That processes/properties set the modes of atmospheric circulation and ransport in exoplanets and how do these vary with system parameters?
+60

+7.2 What are the key evolutionary pathways for rocky planets and what eder processes dominate these?
+67

+7.2.1 Science Value of Independently Measured Planet Masses and Radii .
+68

+7.3 What types/which planets have active geological activity, interior pro- and/or continent-forming/resurfacing processes?
+70

+7.3.1 Geological Activity and Plate Tectonics on Extrasolar Rocky Planets 72

+7.3.2 Observational Methods 73

+7.3.3 Complementary Datasets 75

+7.3.4 Science Value of Independently Measured Planet Masses and Radii: Very High 76

+A SAC G15 Cl narter 77

+В Met thods of Collecting and Organizing Input 80

-$\mathbf{C}$ Contributing to the SAG15 Report 77 D Relevant Past Reports and Resources 79
+\mathbf{C} Contributing to the SAG15 Report 82

+D Relevant Past Reports and Resources 84

 1. The SAG15 Team and Contributors

 Chair: Daniel Apai, University of Arizona (apai@arizona.edu)

+Members: